jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-To override the default export/import reader and writer used by SBDG, you can implement the `ResourceReader` or `ResourceWriter` interfaces as appropriate and declare instances of these classes as beans in the Spring container:
+To override the default export/import reader and writer used by [spring-boot-gemfire-name], you can implement the `ResourceReader` or `ResourceWriter` interfaces as appropriate and declare instances of these classes as beans in the Spring container: